VonHeikemen/nvim-light/README.md

 If you need a `C` compiler then `zig` is the easiest to install.
 It's available on `winget`, `scoop` and `chocolatey`.
 You can also find some links in the [zig download page](https://ziglang.org/download/).

-If you experience performance issues with the plugin `Telescope` then you might want to try an alternative like [fzf.lua](https://github.com/ibhagwan/fzf-lua).

 ## Installation

 * Backup your existing configuration if you have one.